 What advice do you have for women who feel stuck in their careers?

-Do not be scared of taking a risk!
+Don’t be scared of taking a risk!
 Even with failure, you learn from trying something new.
 It is also important to connect with as many people as possible, both professionally and personally.
-Network as much as possible – the power of networking is real and has had a great pay off for us in launching Weezie.
+Network as much as possible.
+The power of networking is real and has had a great pay off for us in launching Weezie.

 We love to support women-founded ventures.
 Is there a company/product that you’ve come across recently that you think more people should know about?